This article may contain compensated links. See our full disclosure here

 Prebook trains well in advance and you will get the best deals.
-In Norway there are a limited number of heavily reduced minipris fares, that are non-changeable and non-refundable available to book online.
+In Norway, there are a limited number of heavily reduced minipris fares, that are non-changeable and non-refundable available to book online.

 Cost is probably one of your major inhibitors of a family trip to Scandinavia.
 Am I right?

-Well we were surprised to learn that most travel and attractions are free for children under 4 years old with significant discounts for children 16 years and under.
-Even the fjord safari was free for our 3 year old twins so I didn’t really mind when one fell asleep in the middle of it.
+Well, we were surprised to learn that most travel and attractions are free for children under 4 years old with significant discounts for children 16 years and under.
+Even the fjord safari was free for our 3-year-old twins so I didn’t really mind when one fell asleep in the middle of it.

 If you can overcome the cost issue then Scandinavia is wonderful for travelling with children.
 Public transport is a breeze with easy to enter vehicles and often special designated areas for prams and buggies.

-The inter city trains in Norway have specially dedicated family carriages which have a children’s soft play area and tv that runs cartoons.
+The inter city trains in Norway have specially dedicated family carriages that have a children’s soft play area and tv that runs cartoons.
 They are understandably very popular so it pays to book early and secure your seats.

 The only problem with the train system across Scandinavia was a poor food service.
 On one leg we resorted to emptying our change into a vending machine and our choice of salted licorice was not a good one!

 We were pleasantly surprised with the accommodation options we found across Scandinavia.
 Some hotels have drop down bunk beds and play areas for small children.
-The buffet dining options at dinner are a great option for families looking for convenience after a long day sightseeing or travelling.
+The buffet dining options at dinner are a great option for families looking for convenience after a long day sightseeing or traveling.